-This morning, enjoy scenic sailing, passing by UNESCO protected St. Nicholas fortress, that is guarding entrance to the ancient city of Šibenik.
-Upon arrival, we’ll berth in port, so you can easily disembark the ship and depart for Krka National Park, a gem of Croatia and home to breathtaking waterfalls and gorges.
-We’ll witness the city's crystalline river rushing through the canyon against a green, mountainous backdrop as we ascend to the top of the waterfalls by bus and then hike to the bottom.
+This morning, enjoy scenic sailing, passing by UNESCO protected St. Nicholas fortress, that is guarding the entrance into the ancient city of Šibenik.
+Upon arrival, depart for Krka National Park, a gem of Croatia and home to breathtaking waterfalls and gorges.
+We’ll witness its crystalline river rushing through the canyon against a green, mountainous backdrop as we ascend to the top of the waterfalls by bus and then hike to the bottom.
 On the way we’ll learn about how this water was used (and is still used today) to power local corn mills.
-At the end of the hike, we’ll enjoy a boat ride to the town of Skradin.
+At the end of our hike, we’ll enjoy a boat ride to the town of Skradin.

 Upon arrival, set off on a walking tour among some of the oldest streets in Croatia that date back to the 11th century, where you’ll see the Cathedral of St. James, a UNESCO World Heritage Site and the most important architectural achievement in the country.

 Tonight, enjoy a performance by local musicians on board your ship.

 Unearth the UNESCO treasures of Hvar